 FAMILY-FRIENDLY SNOWSHOE ADVENTURES

 Snowshoeing is a perfect, family-friendly activity to enjoy while visiting our winter wonderland.
 Equipment rentals are inexpensive, we have beautiful, well-groomed trails, and there’s no learning curve.
 If you can walk, you can snowshoe.
-The Gunnison Nordic Club and the Crested Butte Nordic Center trail systems are open to snowshoers and you can even take your dog along on some trails.
+Gunnison Nordic Club and the Crested Butte Nordic Center trail systems are open to snowshoers and you can even take your dog along on some trails.
 Avalanches are always a danger in the winter, so be sure to check the avalanche forecast before heading out.

 GUNNISON AND CRESTED BUTTE SNOWSHOEING